menu

 Occupations and Workforce

-Marblemount is a blue-collar town, with 58.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Marblemount is generally considered to be a blue-collar town.
+58.43% of the Marblemount workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marblemount is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Marblemount who work in food service (24.72%), office and administrative support (4.49%), and maintenance occupations (4.49%).

 Setting & Lifestyle

-Being a small town, Marblemount does not have a public transit system used by locals to get to and from work.
+Marblemount is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics